guaix-ucm/numina/doc/creation/example.rst

    class :class:`~numina.core.requirements.Requirement` or its specialized subclasses.
 The actual type of the requirement is :class:`~numina.core.products.ObservationResultType`, representing the result of the observation.
-2. And it also requires a master bias image, the type in this case is :class:`~numina.core.DataFrameType`, representing an image.
+2. And it also requires a master bias image, the type in this case is :class:`~numina.core.products.DataFrameType`, representing an image.
-3. In this case, `rinput` will have two members `rinput.obresult` of type :class:`~numina.core.oresult.ObservationResult` and `rinput.master_bias` of type :class:`~numina.core.DataFrame`
+3. In this case, `rinput` will have two members `rinput.obresult` of type :class:`~numina.core.oresult.ObservationResult` and `rinput.master_bias` of type :class:`~numina.core.dataframe.DataFrame`
 4. The arguments of `create_result` must be passed with the same name used in the product definition.

 And finally, the recipe for reduction of `Image` mode  (inside `image.py`).
 This recipe will have three requirements, the corresponding